Vestal PeakOctober 24, 2016

 The Approach Via the D&SNGRR

 The most efficient way to access Jagged Mountain is via No Name Basin, with an assist and drop off at Needleton by the D&SNGRR.
-A relic of the mining trade of the 1880’s – 1930’s, the train is world famous as it is one of the few narrow gauge railroads left in existence.
-This unique experience adds an interesting start and finish to this trip.
 The approach from the Needleton stop takes us along the Animas River to a point where we access the entrance to No Name Basin.
 Our detailed and intimate knowledge of the “right way” to go on this trail insures that the approach to our camp will help you to conserve energy for the next day’s climb up Jagged’s North Face.

 No Hidden Fees